The Deathless Woman

 The Deathless Woman was made after writer-director Roz Mortimer undertook a prolonged period of research in archives and travelled extensively in Central and Eastern Europe to interview people and uncover unmemorialised sites of atrocity against the Roma.

-She participated in Roma memorial events in Poland, worked with Roma communities in London and Poland and Roma activists and academics, many of whom were attached to this project as consultants.
-Collecting testimonies from Roma and elderly witnesses who publicly shared their own family’s experiences during WWII and beyond for the first time left an acute sense of responsibility to make these stories heard.
+She participated in memorial events in Poland, worked with Roma communities in London, Poland and Hungary and with Roma activists and academics, many of whom were attached to this project as consultants.
+Collecting testimonies from witnesses, many of whom publicly shared their own family’s experience during WWII and beyond for the first time left an acute sense of responsibility to make these stories heard.

-The Roma are today still one of the most marginalised minority ethnic groups in Europe.
-At a time when xenophobia and racism are rising again across the world, and a fear of the ‘other’ has been exacerbated by the largest refugee crisis in recorded history, it feels crucial to acknowledge their undocumented realities.
-More than 10 million Roma live in Europe, and continue to face segregation in schools, forcible evictions and racist attacks.
+Roma are today still one of the most marginalised minority ethnic groups in Europe.
+At a time when xenophobia and racism are rising again across the world, it feels crucial to acknowledge the undocumented realities of Roma, Sinti and Gypsy people.
+More than 10 million Roma live in Europe, and continue to face state-sanctioned segregation in schools, forcible evictions and violent racist attacks.

 The Deathless Woman visualizes and connects the traumatic past of Roma to other traumatic pasts and to the traumatic present, offering a space for reflection on past histories and discussion about how we can move towards a more tolerant society.